janeeart/Janee-100-days-of-code/README.md

 ### R1D25
 8/20 Basic Data Structures Exercises complete.
 Looked at hints, solution, and YouTube for "Copy an Array with the Spread Operator", found that in order to push a new array into the existing array and not just the values, I needed to wrap the spread operator with brackets.

+### R1D26
+14/20 Basic Data Structures Exercises complete.
+Looked at hints for a couple exercises, did not need to refer to solutions.